Liquidity has Returned to Capital Markets

 Loan Size: $1-10 million

-Amortization: 25 or 30 years with interest only periods ranging from 1 year to full term of 10 years
+Amortization: 25 or 30 years with interest-only periods ranging from 1 year to full term of 10 years depending on leverage

-Leverage: Low leverage loans under 65% LTV receive the best pricing.
-Senior debt plus mezz structures available up to 85% LTV
+Leverage: Max leverage of 75-80% depending on property type and debt coverage.
+Low leverage loans under 65% LTV receive the best pricing.
+Senior debt plus mezzanine structures available up to 85% LTV

 Recourse: Non-Recourse with carve-outs for "Bad Boy" acts

-Collateral type: Multifamily rental apartments, senior housing, retail, office, warehouse, industrial, flex, self-storage, hotels, and single tenant NNN leased properties
+Collateral type: Multifamily rental apartments, retail, office, warehouse, industrial, flex, self-storage, hotels, and single tenant net leased properties

 Collateral type NOT considered: Non-income producing properties including land and liquidating assets such as residential for-sale subdivisions and condo projects